hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 packed bundle somewhere near or by C-Level.

 With a hypothesis-led roadmap, leadership gets more options where they want to draw the line.
-Do they want to only determine the KPIs?
-KPIs and Hypothesis?
+Do they want to only set the KPIs?
+KPIs and hypothesis?
 KPIs, hypothesis and sprint goals?
 Kpis, hypothesis, sprint goals and iterations?
 The answer to this question will vary from leader to leader.
 More delegation could in the end lead to more empowerement, more drive by the employees, and more time freed up from all of that.

-## FAQs

 ### Why Reinvent Roadmaps?